 Bogus or scam training institutes in Dubai

-- Training Institutes in Dubai are not authorised to offer degree level courses unless they are in one of the education free zones in Dubai (Dubai Knowledge Village or Dubai Academic City as of 2014).
+- Training Institutes in Dubai are not authorised to offer degree level courses unless they are in one of the education related free zones in Dubai (Dubai Knowledge Village or Dubai Academic City as of 2014).

 - A prospective student can ask to see the KHDA Educational Services Permit for an institute, college, or university, which will list all permitted activities and programs.

-- Students should not register for any courses offered that are not listed on the permit, or at least be aware of the risks associated with enrolling in such a course, for example: mid-course cancellation by institute with no fee refunds or transfer assistance, course offering unauthorised by parent institute, certificates not issued, permission to sit exams withheld, qualifications not recognised by education authorities, not recognised by employers, not recognised as prerequisites for further study, etc.
+- Students should not register for any courses offered that are not listed on the permit.
+Or, if they do, at least be aware of the risks associated with enrolling in such a course, for example: mid-course cancellation by institute with no fee refunds or transfer assistance, course offering unauthorised by parent institute, certificates not issued, permission to sit exams withheld, qualifications not recognised by education authorities, not recognised by employers, not recognised as prerequisites for further study, etc.

 - For any questions, or to query the validity of an institute and/or course, or to report an institute not following the rules, contact the KHDA.
 Email email@example.com.